What Are Charitable Special Assets?

 Donors may also choose to establish a permanent endowment at the Foundation from which annual grants will be made according to a donor’s wishes.

-Donors may also donate real estate to the CSAF and request that the proceeds be transferred immediately to one or more nonprofit organizations.
+Donors may also donate other special assets to the CSAF and request that the proceeds be transferred immediately to one or more nonprofit organizations.
 Generally, this is preferable to donors who wish to make one-time only charitable gifts to the organizations of their choice which do not have the ability to accept gifts of real estate on their own.
 A fee will apply (see Gift Acceptance Policy for more details).

 CSAF Board of Directors